cbrown5/cbrown5.github.io/_posts/2017-10-04-support-Aussie-coal-mines.md

 Anyway, people matter too.
 What you can't dispute is that coal mining provide significant numbers of jobs to honest hard working Australian's.

-The creation of a new coal mine can create [**up to 1500**](http://www.theaustralian.com.au/business/business-spectator/fact-check-will-adanis-coal-mine-really-boost-employment-by-10000-jobs/news-story/903c1932738b1d1a1763c74e45f4d7c7) new jobs over the life of the project.
+The creation of a new coal mine may create [**up to 1500**](http://www.theaustralian.com.au/business/business-spectator/fact-check-will-adanis-coal-mine-really-boost-employment-by-10000-jobs/news-story/903c1932738b1d1a1763c74e45f4d7c7) new jobs over the life of the project.

 Everyone knows the [10s of thousands of ongoing jobs in tourism](http://www.telegraph.co.uk/news/2017/06/26/great-barrier-reef-now-worth-56bn-australias-economy/) are not really related to the Great Barrier Reef.
 All those people are coming for another great Aussie industry - Casinos.
 But that's another story.